RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Enabling sensing in IEEE 802.11ay

 The high bandwidth of IEEE 802.11ay \cite{802.11ay} not only provides high data throughput but also offers excellent accuracy for sensing applications.
 RAPID is able to extract highly accurate range, angle and \ac{md} information from \ac{cir} measurements.
-To this end, we take advantage of the beam training and beam tracking mechanisms of IEEE 802.11ay systems.
+For this, we take advantage of the beam training and beam tracking mechanisms of IEEE 802.11ay systems.

-Range and angle information are extracted from the beam training frames.
-Beam training is a two-step procedure: first, one device sends training frames using the available antenna configurations, while the second device listens using a quasi omnidirectional \ac{bp}.
+Range and angle information are extracted from the \ac{cir} obtained via the \acp{cef} of standard beacon frames that are frequently sent by the \ac{ap} or the beam training frames sent during a \ac{sls}.
+The \ac{sls} is a two-step procedure: first, one device sends training frames using the available antenna configurations, while the second device listens using a quasi omnidirectional \ac{bp}.
 Then, the devices exchange their roles to train the other device.
 After sending feedback, the devices can select the \textit{best} combination of \ac{bp} on both sides of the link.
-IEEE 802.11ay also introduces the concept of \textit{in-packet} training \cite{Knightly_ICOMM2017}, where different antenna configurations can be tested within a single packet.
+IEEE 802.11ay also introduces the concept of \textit{in-packet} beam tracking \cite{Knightly_ICOMM2017}, where different antenna configurations can be tested within a single packet, allowing for much quicker \ac{bp} changes.
 This is done by appending a TRN field to the packet as shown in \fig{fig:11ay_packet}.
-A TRN field is composed of multiple (variable) TRN units formed by complementary Golay sequences of type a (``Ga'') and b (``Gb'') with length $128$~samples:
+A TRN field is composed of multiple (variable) TRN units formed by $6$ complementary Golay sequences of type a (``Ga'') and b (``Gb'') with length $128$~samples each: